Bobby Baccalieri: Biography

 Bobby's rise and industriousness did not go unnoticed by the other families.
 When his name was brought up at a meeting of top New York associates and one of them (played by Dominic Chianese Jr.) mocked his rise by noting that he'd originally been Junior Soprano's driver, Albie Cianflone defended Bobby, noting that almost all "Mafiosi" started doing work considered low-level or menial.

-When war erupted between the New Jersey and New York families in the episode "The Blue Comet", New York boss Phil Leotardo ordered the deaths of the DiMeo family's top three "guys": Bobby, Silvio, and Tony.
+When war erupted between the DiMeo and Lupertazzi Families in the episode "The Blue Comet", New York boss Phil Leotardo ordered the deaths of the DiMeo family's top three "guys": Bobby, Silvio, and Tony.
 FBI agent Dwight Harris informed Tony at Satriale's that a snitch in Brooklyn had implied that Phil had ordered a major hit on the New Jersey crew.
 Tony then gave orders to inform everyone of the upcoming assassination plot.

 Bobby left his cell phone behind as he entered a hobby shop, preventing him from receiving the warning call.
 While Bobby was looking at a vintage Blue Comet train set, two men entered the store and opened fire.
 Several gunshots sent Bobby's bullet riddled body crashing on top of a model train display.

 Later in the episode, when a saddened Tony reflects on Bobby's death while holding the assault rifle that Bobby gave him on his birthday, Tony flashes back to the moment when he and Bobby were fishing, contemplating their own fates.
 Bobby observes that when getting killed, you "probably don't even hear it when it happens, right?".
 With Janice now a widow, she asks Uncle Junior for money, now living in state care.
 The approach fails as Junior's advancing dementia has made him forget where his secret funds are hidden.
+During a conversation with Janice it is mentioned that Bobby Jr. has opted to live with his mothers sister and that Janice will use Nica in order to emotionally blackmail Sophia into staying, Tony aware of the real reason leaves quietly disgusted.
 Tony, although estranged from Junior, later visits his uncle and firmly tells him that if he does recall where his money is, the money will go straight to Bobby's children, with Tony overseeing it.